-It can be fun, but it can also be an exhausting process which taps you of cash and sanity.
+Remodeling.
+It can be fun, but it can also be an exhausting process that taps you of cash and sanity.
 Don’t let the latter happen to you.

 We’re working on remodeling our second house.
 Our first was interesting because the entire thing had to be redone to become livable.